 Then it involves setting a plan for how you can achieve your goals in small, bite-sized chunks.
 Change can be scary, but investing in yourself is so important.

-These are the best ways to invest in yourself in 2019.
+These are the best ways to invest in yourself.

 1. Set Your Goals